 Ah, the dreaded plantar fasciitis, that bothersome heel pain that can be tricky to resolve and, at its worst, can be debilitating.
 The short answer is yes, stability shoes are absolutely a good idea when it comes to dealing with plantar fasciitis.
 Simply put, plantar fasciitis stems from stress and inflammation in the tissue underneath the foot that connects the forefoot to the heel.
 Constant overpronation can aggravate this tissue, stressing the arch muscles, Achilles tendon, and other muscles and ligaments in the feet.
 Stability shoes, including the Brooks Adrenaline GTS 23, can alleviate the problem by guiding the foot into a neutral running stance, reducing that added stress.

 The longer answer to this question is that stability shoes may not be a one-and-done solution, depending on the severity of the inflammation.
 All sorts of tools and exercises can help address plantar fasciitis, and it’s often a good idea to incorporate a few of them into a regular routine to keep the inflammation at bay.
-Therefore, we recommend consulting a physical therapist or another medical professional if you’ve got pain in your arches, heels, or running-related pain.
+Therefore, we recommend consulting a physical therapist or another medical professional if you have any type of pain.

 Do stability shoes help with arch support?